browserengineering/book/book/scripts.md

 Duktape aims to be simple and extensible, and is usually embedded inside a larger C or C++ project.[^1]

-[^1]: For examples, in a video game the high-speed graphics code is
+[^1]: For example, in a video game the high-speed graphics code is
     usually written in C or C++ , but the actual plot of the game is usually written in a simpler language.